 Can I volunteer to help?

 We are looking for dedicated and enthusiastic volunteers to help us out on Sunday 2 September 2018.
-We need your help to get our competitors over the Finish Line at the Father’s Day WARRIOR Fun Run.
-More information on how to register your interest will be available shortly.

 We need your help to get our competitors over the Finish Line at the Father’s Day WARRIOR Fun Run.
 If you are interested in volunteering at this special community event, please contact Peta MacKinnon – firstname.lastname@example.org